 - Bring chicken broth to a boil in a saucepan then turn heat to low and keep at a simmer.

-- In a large saucepan heat butter then add shallot, season with salt and pepper, and then saute until tender, 2 minutes.
-Add garlic and saute for 30 more seconds.
+- Remove all but 2 Tablespoons bacon grease from skillet (add extra virgin olive oil if necessary to equal 2 Tablespoons fat,) then add leeks, mushrooms, and shallot.
+Turn heat up to medium-high then season with salt and pepper, and then saute until vegetables are tender and starting to turn golden brown, 7-8 minutes.
+Add garlic then saute for 1 minute.
 Add rice then stir to coat and cook for 1 more minute.

-- Add wine then stir until nearly absorbed.
-Add butternut squash and heated chicken broth.
-Turn heat up just slightly then stir constantly until rice and squash are tender, and nearly all the broth is absorbed, about 25 minutes.
-If broth gets to a hard boil, turn heat back down.
-Remove pan from heat then stir in sage and parmesan cheese then serve.
+- Turn heat back down to medium then add wine and stir until absorbed by rice.
+Add hot chicken broth then stir near constantly until rice is tender and nearly all the broth is absorbed, about 25 minutes.
+If broth gets to a hard boil, turn heat down.
+Remove skillet from heat then stir in thyme, parmesan cheese, and cooked bacon, and then serve.